About this event

 Join us at the 43rd General Practice and Primary Care Update to stay updated with the latest in primary care, acquire new skills, and enhance your practice operations.
 This annual three-day event is an excellent opportunity to network and engage in interactive discussions with global experts in frontline general practice and primary care.
 Get 15% OFF when booking 2 days or 25% OFF for 3 days.

-Day 1 - Clinical Day: Focused on key growing areas in primary care, Day 1 offers talks and practical advice from various professionals.
-Covering Cardio-Renal Metabolic conditions, attendees gain insights from scientific papers, research, and practical lessons, enhancing patient care delivery and boosting confidence in practice.
+Day 1 - Clinical Day: Focused on key growing areas in primary care, it offers talks and practical advice from various professionals.
+Covering cardio-renal metabolic conditions, attendees gain insights from scientific papers, research, and practical lessons, enhancing patient care delivery and boosting confidence in practice.

-Day 2 - Transformation: Amid significant changes in Primary Care and a focus from DHSC and NHSE on how we deliver care, Day 2 explores innovative approaches to care delivery.
-Discussions include insights into the NHS workforce plan, pilot studies in PCNs, and a panel debate.
+Day 2 - Transformation: Amid significant changes in Primary Care and a focus from the Department of Health and Social Care (DHSC) and NHS England on how we deliver care, it explores innovative approaches to care delivery.
+Discussions include insights into the NHS workforce plan, pilot studies in Primary Care Networks (PCN), and a panel debate.
 Winners of competitions will be announced, with optional sessions on medicolegal and pensions.

 Day 3 - Digital Tech: Highlighting digital technology's role in primary care, Day 3 covers its use in clinical areas like healthy ageing and obesity, along with AI for diagnosis and efficiency.
 Expert presentations and audience-driven panel discussions offer valuable insights.